Cecilia Vega

-Cecilia Marcellina Vega (born January 7, 1977) is an American journalist and correspondent for 60 Minutes.
+Cecilia Marcellina Vega (born January 7, 1977) is an American journalist best known for serving as a correspondent for 60 Minutes from March 2023 until May 2026.
 She previously worked at ABC News, serving as the network's Chief White House Correspondent and co-anchoring Good Morning America.

 Early life and education

-Vega is the daughter of Janis and Raul Vega.
+Vega was born in San Francisco, California on January 7, 1977.
 She along with her brother were raised in the East Bay area.
 Her mother worked for the University of California.
 In 1995, Vega graduated from Salesian High School in Richmond, California.
 In 1999, she graduated from the American University School of Communication in Washington, D.C.
 She is of Mexican and Italian descent.

 Career

 1999–2010: Local news

 In 1999, Vega started out as a newspaper journalist for the San Bernardino Sun, the Santa Rosa Press Democrat and then the San Francisco Chronicle where she covered the then-Mayor Gavin Newsom's administration.
 Her reporting received accolades from the California Newspaper Publishers Association, the East Bay Press Club, and the Hearst Corporation.

 In 2007, she switched to broadcast media as a reporter for the local ABC television station KGO-TV in San Francisco.
 In 2010, Vega won a Northern California Emmy Award for the Best Daytime Newscast in a Large Market.